17 Questions You Asked about Remote Development Teams

 Hire Remote Developers as a Successful Business Strategy

-The traditional model of hiring employees steps back to give way for more effective, proactive, but at the same time more complex ones.
-The practice to bring aboard a distributed team has been embraced by startups, SMEs and even enterprises.
-Since the global IT market opens cost-cutting benefits, a broader pool of talents, and an exemplary quality of services, companies around the world see nearshoring as a great advantage to have exemplary quality, timely delivery, smart labor costs, and diversity.
-Companies that decide on nearshoring and hire a remote development team go through dozens of questions that must be answered.
+The traditional model of hiring employees steps back to give way for more effective, proactive, but at the same time more complex models.
+The practice to bring aboard a distributed team has been embraced by startups, SMEs and even big enterprises.
+Since the global IT market opens cost-cutting benefits, a broader pool of talents, and an excellent quality of services, companies around the world see nearshoring as a great advantage to have exemplary quality, timely delivery, smart labor costs, and diversity.
+Companies that decide on nearshoring and hire a remote development team encounter dozens of questions that must be answered.
 We are here to shed light on the confusion that has been shunning you from nearshoring for many years.

 Question #1 What Is a Distributed Team?

 A distributed team is a collection of IT professionals who work for the common goal of your company at distance.
 From startups to tech giants, corporations all over the world find world-class specialists who eventually become virtual staff members.